EvitcaStudio/aDynamicText/README.md

 # aDynamicText
-A library that will produce a type writer effect when printing text and so much more!
+A plugin that will produce a type writer effect when printing text and so much more!

 **🚧🚧 Docs coming soon 🚧🚧**